 In Chronological Order

 Bishop, Philip R. “Richard Jefferies launches an American Collector’s Passion” in The Richard Jefferies Society Journal—Richard Jefferies: The View from Abroad edited by Peter Robins and Jean Saunders, No. 33.
 Norfolk, England, [June] 2018, pp. 129-135.
 Mosher is also mentioned on pp. 7, 68, 139-143.
-A link to the electronic on-line version of the Journal will be forthcoming in June.
+The electronic online PDF version of the Journal is presently available.

 Bishop, Philip R. “Acquisitions to the Mosher Press Collection” updates the items acquired for the Mosher Collection since July 2016, including books from Mosher’s library, Mosher letters added to the collection, some unusual miscellaneous items acquired, report on an article recently published, other assistance to scholars, the addition of another Mosher book printed on vellum, Mosher publications in fine bindings newly acquired, and the recent acquisition of two Mitchell Kennerley letters (including a copy of a rare privately printed book for Belle da Costa Greene of the Morgan Library).
 February 25, 2018